What is a Competency Model and How Do You Develop One?

 3. Interview relevant business units and executives

 Uncovering the exact competencies required for a role begins with interviewing appropriate stakeholders.
 Executives can reveal core competencies to mirror the organization's principles, goals, and values.
 On top of that, speaking with managers and high-performers from relevant departments will uncover the abilities and habits needed for optimum performance in each job.
-During these interviews, center around which skillsets and behavior make up an exceptional worker in this role.
+During these job interviews, center around which skillsets and behavior make up an exceptional worker in this role.

 4. Establish the core competencies